ajeckmans/TeslaMateOnK8s/README.md

 az login
 # Will set the kubeconfig of kubectl, so we can interact with the cluster
 $clusterName = "default-cluster" #replace this with your cluster name in Azure
-$resourceGroup = "default" #replace this with the resource group where your cluster resides in in Azure
+$resourceGroup = "default" #replace this with the resource group where your cluster resides in Azure
 $clusterResourceGroup = "MC_default_default-cluster_westeurope" #replace this with the resource group that was created for your cluster az aks get-credentials -n $clusterName -g default $resourceGroup
 ```